What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Somatic therapy works to help the nervous system naturally return to ventral vagal activation—the state where we feel safe, connected, and capable of engaging with life.
 In other words, it helps us move out of crises mode when the crisis has passed.

 Research shows somatic trauma therapy approaches like Somatic Experiencing demonstrate significant effectiveness for decreased anxiety and depression, improved emotional regulation, and PTSD symptom reduction.
-Modern neuroscience research validates these body-based interventions by confirming trauma's impact on the nervous system and the effectiveness of bottom-up healing approaches.
+Modern neuroscience research validates these body-based interventions by confirming trauma's impact on the nervous system and the effectiveness of body-based healing approaches.

 Trauma's Physical Manifestations